We love because God first loved us.

 Prayer Shawl Ministry

 Many of the knitters in our congregation got together and began knitting prayer shawls to be given to those who wanted to be reminded of the community they have at St. Paul’s.
 They are a cozy reminder of the support and love that they have in our community.
-Call the office at 248-651-9361 for information on receiving a prayer shawl.
+Please call the office at 248-651-9361 for information on receiving a prayer shawl.